rosa479/alumni-portal/README.md

     cp example.env .env
     ```

-    Now, open the `.env` file and fill in the details for your database and a new Django secret key.
+    Now, open the `.env` file and fill in the details for your database, AWS S3, and a new Django secret key.

     ```ini
     SECRET_KEY=your-django-secret-key-goes-here